microsoft/MinecraftCodex/README.md

    npm run enablemcpreviewloopback
    ```

-1. You can run Bedrock Dedicated Server directly by running `bedrock_server` within your Bedrock Server directory for testing.
-For server debugging, you need to use `gulp serve` from your code directory, typically from the VSCode terminal.
+1. To run the game server with proper configs and defaults, you need to use `gulp serve` from your code directory, typically from the VSCode terminal.
 1. Run the dedicated server from it's directory once to get it up and running.
 After it has completed loading (you will see the message "Debugger Listening" on the console), type in the following command to ensure you have full access to controls in game.
    `op <your username>`

 ## Building and Deploying

-1. To have it continuously re-build as you make changes, run `gulp serve`.
+1. To have it continuously re-build as you make changes, run `gulp watch`.
 This will stop the server and restart it with your latest code regularly.
 1. The deployment step automatically moves the compiled code to a Minecraft Behavior Pack folder within your Dedicated Server.

 ## Connecting to the Dedicated Server